Math Placement and the MPE

 Before you take the math placement exam, remember that you should have some scratch paper handy and that you can use a graphing calculator, if you want to.
 You should not use any calculator that can do symbolic algebra.

 Your math placement will be determined after you take the test.
-The Math Placement Exam results are uploaded to MyRed every weekday morning after which MyRED will allow you to register for the courses you qualify for.
+The Math Placement Exam results are uploaded to MyRed every weekday morning after which MyRED will allow you to register for the math courses for which you have qualified.

 The Services for Students with Disabilities office will assist a student with the MPE.
 All students who wish to have an accommodation when taking the Math Placement Exam must contact and register with the Services for Students with Disabilities office (232 Canfield Administration Building, 402-472-3787, https://www.unl.edu/ssd/home).
 After registering with the Services for Students with Disabilities office, students will be allowed to take the Math Placement Exam using the system common to all students with any accommodations allowed.
 Students with accommodations will still be limited to 3 exam attempts across their time at UNL and limited to 1 attempt each day (24 hours) as would any student attending the University of Nebraska – Lincoln.